Table Of Contents

 Dario Argento’s Museum of Horrors.

 This museum is located in the basement of the Profondo Rosso store.
 A scary museum dedicated to the films of the famous horror film director Dario Argento.
-Here you will find the original materials used by the film-maker in Phenomena, Opera, Demons, The Church, The Stendhal Syndrome… Guiding you through the chilling tour will be the voice of a ghost.
+Here you will find the original materials used by the film-maker in Phenomena, Opera, Demons, The Church, The Stendhal Syndrome… Guiding you on the chilling tour will be the voice of a ghost.

-Where: Via dei Gracchi, 260.
+Address: Via dei Gracchi, 260.
 The museum is open Monday through Saturday (except holidays), hours: 11:30 am-1 pm, 4-7 pm.
-Tickets cost €5.
+The ticket costs €5.

-Where: via Vittorio Veneto, 27, 00187 Rome.
+Address: 27 Vittorio Veneto Street.
 Open daily from 9 a.m. to 7 p.m., full ticket costs €8 .50, reduced €5.

 Doll Hospital

 A creepy place in Rome is the Doll Hospital.
 It is indeed a bit creepy to see all those doll heads in the window.
 Think what it feels like in a room full of broken dolls in the dark?
 It could very well be a scene from a scary movie.
-Let us not, however, doubt the professionalism of the artisan, the store in fact has an impressive 4.6 stars on Google!
+Let us not, however, question the professionalism of the craftsman, the store in fact has an impressive 4.6 stars on Google!

 Museum Laboratory of the Mind